Localization and advectional spreading of convective currents under parametric disorder: Nonlinear solutions

-For periodic lateral boundary conditions (Fig.\,\ref{fig6}b), the finiteness of the distance between excitation centers effectively manifests itself (this distance is the system period).
-The system~(\ref{eq2-02}) with vanishing noise admits the trivial solution $\theta=q_0^{-1}S\,x$ which is related to a constant nonzero heat flux $S$.
-In the presence of noise, this mode turns into the time-independent solution $\theta'=q_0^{-1}S+\psi_1$, $\la\psi_1\ra=0$, which for small $S$ obeys the equation
+For periodic lateral boundary conditions (\fref{fig6}b), the finiteness of the distance between excitation centers effectively manifests itself (this distance is the system period).
+The system~\eref{eq2-02} with vanishing noise admits the trivial solution $\theta=q_0^{-1}S\,x$ which is related to a constant nonzero heat flux $S$.
+In the presence of noise, this mode turns into the time-independent solution $\theta'=q_0^{-1}S+\psi_1$, $\left\langle\psi_1\right\rangle=0$, which, for small $S$, obeys the equation

-[here $\langle\xi(x)\psi_1\rangle=0$], {\it i.e.}, $\psi_1\propto S$.
-In the presence of noise this solution dominates in the domain where flows are damped ($q_l<0$).
-In the situation presented in Fig.\,\ref{fig6}b, $q_0^{-1}S=[\theta]/L_\mathrm{layer}$, where $[\theta]\approx2$ is the temperature altitude imposed by the excited nonlinear flow, $L_\mathrm{layer}\approx100$ is the system period (calculation domain size).
-The quantity $(S/q_0)^2\approx4\cdot10^{-4}$ has exactly the order of magnitude corresponding to the background flow observed in the distance from the excitation center (Fig.\,\ref{fig6}b).
-This background flow distorts the localization and makes the localization exponents of the ``tails'' of the excited localized flow pattern hardly measurable.
-For a time-independent flow the heat flux $S$ is constant over the layer; therefore the mean background flow $\langle\Psi\rangle\propto\langle\theta'\rangle=q_0^{-1}S$ remains constant over the layer even for a large number of excitation centers.
+(here $\langle\xi(x)\psi_1\rangle=0$), {\it i.e.}, $\psi_1\propto S$.
+In the presence of noise this solution dominates in the region where flows are damped ($q_l<0$).
+In the situation presented in \fref{fig6}b, $q_0^{-1}S=[\theta]/L_\mathrm{layer}$, where $[\theta]\approx2$ is the temperature altitude imposed by the excited nonlinear flow, $L_\mathrm{layer}\approx100$ is the system period (calculation domain size).
+The quantity $(S/q_0)^2\approx4\cdot10^{-4}$ has exactly the order of magnitude corresponding to the background flow observed at the distance from the excitation center in \fref{fig6}b.
+This background flow distorts the localization and makes the localization exponents of the ``tails'' of the excited localized pattern hardly measurable.
+For a time-independent pattern the heat flux $S$ is constant over the layer; therefore the mean background flow $\langle\Psi\rangle\propto\langle\theta'\rangle=q_0^{-1}S$ remains constant over the layer even for a large number of excitation centers.

+For thermally insulating lateral boundaries the heat flux $S$ related to the background flow should decay to zero.
+Therefore with thermally insulating lateral boundaries the time-independent localized patterns occur without the background flow for an arbitrary number of excitation centers (\fref{fig7}a).